smithermansl/shelby-test/README.md

-Welcome to the Clark Take-Home Code Challenge
+# Clark Take-Home Code Challenge

+## Requirements
-Take a look at src/data.js.
+Take a look at `src/data.js`.
 This is an approximation of what normalized billing data from our API looks like.

 For this exercise, we'd like you to do the following:

-calculate the total amount billed in dollars calculate the total amount paid in dollars calculate the total amount overdue (unpaid) in dollars calculate the total amount outstanding (not due yet, not paid yet) money in dollars. render these values to the screen along with an ordered list of the bills sorted by date and by category (outstanding, overdue, paid) - see the attached screenshot for reference.
+- calculate the total amount billed in dollars
+- calculate the total amount `paid` in dollars
+- calculate the total amount `overdue` (pending status, due date in the past) in dollars
+- calculate the total amount `outstanding` (pending status, due date in the future) money in dollars.

+render these values to the screen along with an ordered list of the bills sorted by due date and by category (outstanding, overdue, paid)

-Please test your work as you see fit, use git commits, and if you're comfortable use Flow to add type annotations.
+If you're comfortable use Flow to add type annotations, but please don't feel that it's a requirement.

-Feel free to use any resources and packages available to you, including clark-utils.
+Feel free to use any resources and packages available to you, including [clark-utils](https://github.com/hiclark/clark-utils).

-When you've finished, zip your completed challenge and email it back to us.
+When you've finished, please zip your completed challenge and email it back to us (engineering@hiclark.com).

+## To get started:

+This app was bootstrapped with Create React App.
+To get things running:

+1. clone the project (`git clone https://github.com/hiclark/candidate-test.git`)
+1. install its dependencies (`yarn`)
+1. start the development server (`yarn start`)
-To get started, edit src/App.js and save to reload.
+1. edit `src/App.js` and save to reload.

-If you have any questions, please reach out!
+If you have any questions, please reach out to us (engineering@hiclark.com)!